 - 2 tablespoons flat leaf parsley, minced

-Cut potatoes into irregular chunks by inserting the tip of a small, sharp knife into a potato and twisting until a 1 1/2 chunk comes out.
+Potatoes: Cut potatoes into irregular chunks by inserting the tip of a small, sharp knife into a potato and twisting until a 1 1/2 chunk comes out.
 Repeat until the entire potato is cut up, than continue with the remaining potatoes, set aside.
 You can also just roughly chop the potatoes into 1 1/2 inch chunks.
 Peeling is optional.

+Fried Almonds + Garlic: Heat oil in a heavy pot over medium heat, add almonds and garlic, cooking, stirring frequently until golden, 3 – 4 minutes.
+Transfer the almonds and garlic to a bowl to cool slightly.
 In a food processor, place the garlic and almonds, pulse until desired texture.
 I left mine fairly course.
+You can also simply mince them with a knife.
 Add all but 2 tablespoons to the soup.
 Season soup with salt and pepper to taste.

-Remove a few tablespoons of soup from the pot and place in a small bowl, add saffron and let steep for 2 minutes, add to the soup.
+Saffron: Remove a few tablespoons of soup from the pot and place in a small bowl, add saffron and let steep for 2 minutes, add to the soup.
 Add a little more water or broth if the soup seems to thick and continue to cook.

-Once soup is ready, if you’d like it creamier, break up or mash some of the potatoes using a sturdy spoon.
-Add the vinegar to the reserved ground almond mixture and stir in the soup.
+Add remaining ingredients: Add the vinegar to the reserved ground almond mixture and stir in the soup.
 Add the parsley and cook for a minute.
 Taste for seasonings, adding a little more salt and vinegar if necessary.